Image

 A Study of PARG Inhibitor IDE161 in Participants With Advanced Solid Tumors

-Testing IDE161 for advanced solid tumors in a clinical study.
+Exploring IDE161 for advanced cancer treatment in clinical trial.

 Recruiting